u1978882/cvMultimedia/README.md

 The visual desing of my cv is quite minimalist, emulating some of the discord app looks and feels.
 It has several animations, like:
+- When page opens the percentage barrs fill up.
+- When a skill is clicked an animation reveals some information about it.
+- The name has an animation that emulates typing on a terminal and changing the name to other phrases.
+- The top right button animates on hover and on click.
+- The theme change have an animation.
+- The photos apear with an animation when they are on viewport.
+- The theme selector apears from the right.